jannepaakkari/OpenAI-Web-Scraper/README.md

 ## Usage

 1. After you have run application (dotnet run) successfully you can view content from HeadersDatabase.db (should be created automatically).
 2. You can also use API: /api/content to view the content.
+Make sure RunAPI is set true at appsettings.json.

 ## Screenshots
 ![Small example of scraped content](screenshots/webscraper0.png)